Guidap/BQueue/README.md

 #### Use

-You can access to the worker manager by the container with the id: 'bqueuebundle.job_manager':
+You can access to the worker manager by the container with the id: 'bqueuebundle.job_manager'.

+Here the dispatcher:

 ```sh
 $this->get('bqueuebundle.job_manager')